chrisg83/sticky/README.md

 ## Sticky-icky in brief was based a the 'Sticky JS' Concept

-The Sticky Js i used can be found here: http://stickyjs.com The 'Icky' Update just expands on the orignal concept of one stickly element and allows you to have multiple.
+The Sticky Js I used can be found here: http://stickyjs.com The 'Icky' Update just expands on the orignal concept of one sticky element and allows you to have multiple.

 This is how it works:

 - When the target element is about to be hidden, the plugin will add the class `className` to it (and to a wrapper added as its parent), set the element to `position: fixed` and calculate its new `top`,this is the distance to the top of the page, it is also based on the element's height and the `topSpacing` and `bottomSpacing` options.
-- But That's it.
-You shouldn't need to worry about any other elements code interfearing with its position.
+- That's it.
 In some cases you might need to set a fixed width to your element when it is "sticked".
 But by default (`widthFromWrapper == true`) sticky updates elements's width to the wrapper's width.
 Check the `example-*.html` files for some examples.